 Most of the time it doesn’t.
 Usually, I realize I am frustrated with myself.

 You have unfinished tasks/goals that are eating away at you

 Okay here’s the scenario – you have some big-ticket items on your to-do list that link heavily to your value system and the goals you are trying to achieve.
 Excellent.
 Then things happen that stop you from getting them done.
 Not so excellent!

 Suddenly your frustration levels are going through the roof and you start to feel a little cranky.

-I remember when I first starting working with a coach many moons ago, one of the early exercises I did was write a list of tasks that were outstanding in my life.
+I remember when I first started working with a coach many moons ago, one of the early exercises I did was to write a list of tasks that were outstanding in my life.
 Then of course my job was to start working through them.

 Unfinished tasks can block us from moving forward.

 If you have a lot on the go (as most of us do), chances are you can’t get every task finished all at once.
 Instead do the one or two tasks that are eating away at you and you will feel much better.

 Related post – 16 Reasons You Are Not Achieving Your Goals